hujunhaorobert/playwright-automation/README.md

         2. post-api-ampolenergy-onboarding-v1-lead-response.json, created by UI test Scenario B

     Test videos or screenshots will be generated and persisted under videos or screenshot folder during the test run.
 They will be cleaned up before rerun the test CLI.

+### CI/CD set up
+    CirculeCI has been enabled for this Github project.
+Once a new git commit is pushed and merged to main branch:

+       1. The run-test job will be triggered
+       2. Test report will be generated and all test artifacts will be uploaded to S3.
+       3. Test result notification will be sent to Slack channel automatically.